• Skip to main content

 MORE: Early chapter book mysteries

-bruno book cover
+Bruno book cover

-Bruno: Some of the More Interesting Days in My Life So Far
+Bruno: Some of the More Interesting Days in My Life So Far by Catharina Valckx, illustrated by Nicolas Hubesch

 At first glance Valckx's book may seem a bit ordinary.
 After all, each chapter in this short book coincides with one of Bruno's day.
 But take a closer look at the table of contents and you will notice chapter four, "A stupid day (that ends pretty well)" and you will get your first clue that all is not as it appears.
 With deadpan humor, each chapter describes one of Bruno's days as he meets with friends and encounters both the peculiar and the mundane.
 Beguiling.
 All ages.

-Detective Nosegoode and the Music Box Mystery
+Detective Nosegoode and the Music Box Mystery book cover

 This gem is from a Polish author.
 Mr Ambrosius Nosegoode is a retired famous detective living with his talking dog.
-But retired doesn’t mean much when in his new home in a small town he sets out to investigate a missing music box.
-This isn’t a rip-roariously funny book but there is a lot of subtle humor for discerning listeners and is a great mystery for kids who don’t like scary stories.
+But retired doesn't mean much when in his new home in a small town he sets out to investigate a missing music box.
+This isn't a rip-roaring funny book but there is a lot of subtle humor for discerning listeners and is a great mystery for kids who don't like scary stories.
 All ages.

-by Håkon Øvreås, illustrated by Øyvind Torseter
+Brown by Håkon Øvreås, illustrated by Øyvind Torseter

 Find it: Bookshop |Amazon